miamollie/toy-robot-tsx/README.md

 Implements the Toy Robot code test.

+## TODO Styles
+- orient the robot in the direction it's facing
+- center the game controls
+- add style to active orientation button and disable
+- Add nice transition animations to move the Robot; should slide between boxes

 ## TODO
 - Make a11y improvements
-- add style to active orientation button and disable
-- Styles with styled components
-- Add nice transition animations to move the Robot
+- deploy to netlify
 - optimize for performance
 - dark mode/light mode
 ## Available Scripts